-Wood House burns in California Fire – home owner rebuilds with Ai concrete dome home kit.
+Wood House burns in CA Silver Fire - home owner rebuilds with Ai concrete dome home kit.

 The California Silver fire started on August 12, 2013 in southern California just south of Banning.
 By the time firefighters had contained the blaze, it had burned about 20,000 acres, forced thousands to evacuate their homes, injured eight people, and destroyed 46 structures.